BP drops bid to oust Gulf spill claims administrator

 But it said a review of payout procedures by former FBI director Louis Freeh shows that improvements have been made, including the addition of "scores" of fraud investigators.

-"This marks the beginning of a new and more productive relationship between BP and the claims programme," BP America President John Mingé said in a statement.
+"This marks the beginning of a new and more productive relationship between BP and the claims program," BP America President John Mingé said in a statement.

 BP last month raised its estimate of the settlement's cost to $9.9 billion.
 It originally had estimated $7.8 billion.